Paul Householder

-Paul Wesley Householder (born September 4, 1958) is a retired American professional baseball outfielder.
-He played during eight seasons at the major league level with the Cincinnati Reds, St. Louis Cardinals, Milwaukee Brewers, and Houston Astros of Major League Baseball(MLB).
+Paul Wesley Householder (born September 4, 1958) is a retired American professional baseball right fielder.
+He played during eight seasons at the major league level with the Cincinnati Reds, St. Louis Cardinals, Milwaukee Brewers, and Houston Astros of Major League Baseball (MLB).

 Early years

-Householder was born on September 4, 1958 in Columbus, Ohio.
+Householder was born on September 4, 1958, in Columbus, Ohio.

 Playing career

 Minor leagues

 He was drafted by the Reds in the 2nd round of the 1976 amateur draft from North Haven High School.

 Householder played his first professional season with their Rookie league Billings Mustangs in 1976, and split his last season between Houston and their Triple-A club, the Tucson Toros, in 1987.